Weinheim Longhorns: History

-In Germany's highest football league, the club finished fourth in all of its first three seasons, on the same winning percentage each year, and qualified for the play-offs on all three occasions.
-As the lowest placed southern team in the play-offs it had to encounter the best team from the north on each of those three occasions and the Braunschweig Lions, Kiel Baltic Hurricanes and Berlin Adler were to strong an opposition to overcome in the first round but the Longhorns achieved respectable results in each encounter.
+In Germany's highest football league, the club finished fourth in all of its first three seasons, on the same winning percentage each year, and qualified for the playoffs on all three occasions.
+As the lowest-placed southern team in the playoffs, it had to encounter the best team from the north on each of those three occasions.
+The Braunschweig Lions, Kiel Baltic Hurricanes and Berlin Adler were too strong of opposition to overcome in the first round, but the Longhorns achieved respectable results in each encounter.

-The 2010 season was far less successful with the team failing to win a single game and finishing last in their division.
-It had to face the Wiesbaden Phantoms in the relegation round and lost both of these games, too, and was consequently relegated to the GFL 2.
+The 2010 season was far less successful, with the team failing to win a single game and finishing last in their division.
+It had to face the Wiesbaden Phantoms in the relegation round and lost both of these games, too, and was consequently relegated to the GFL2.
 The 2011 season, one level lower, proved to be not much more successful.
 The team lost 12 of its 14 season games, came last once more and dropped another level, now to the Regionalliga Mitte again.

-After the recent decline of the football team it was rumored that the club would merge with the Rhein-Neckar Bandits from near-by Mannheim or at least form some cooperation.
-The Longhorns management however declared that while the two clubs have had talks about joint training seasons the club would retain its independence and not merge with the Bandits.
+After the recent decline of the football team, it was rumored that the club would merge with the Rhein-Neckar Bandits from nearby Mannheim or at least form some kind of cooperation.
+The Longhorns management, however, declared that while the two clubs have had talks about joint training seasons the club would retain its independence and not merge with the Bandits.

-In the 2012 season in the Regionalliga the club's troubles continued, finishing last after losing all ten season games, suffering another relegation, now to the Oberliga Baden-Würtemberg, where it finished second-last in 2013 and 2014.
+In the 2012 season in the Regionalliga, the club's troubles continued, finishing last after losing all ten season games, suffering another relegation, now to the Oberliga Baden-Würtemberg, where it finished second-last in 2013 and 2014.
 The team improved in 2015 and won the league, earning promotion to the Regionalliga Mitte.